smalluban/neck/README.md

 Neck is a library that adds number of features to Backbone.js:

 * Event driven data-binding between controller and view (no dirty checking)
-* Simple dependeny injection module working with CommonJS out of the box
+* Flexible dependeny injection module working with CommonJS out of the box
-* Templating working with any JavaScript template engine
+* Support for any JavaScript template engine
 * Over a dozen helpers for view logic:
     * collections/lists management
     * showing/hiding elements